julio7173/Challenge-Oracle-Alura-ONE/README.md

 ## Installation

-To use this project, you can use the following link to [GitHub Pages] (bit.ly/426oVF5), or clone this repository, or download it as a ZIP file.
+To use this project, you can use the following link to GitHub Pages https://bit.ly/426oVF5, or clone this repository, or download it as a ZIP file.
 Then, open the index.html file in your preferred browser and start encrypting or decrypting messages.

 ## License